DAILY BEST KNOWLEDGE

 1. Sit comfortably with your spine straight.

-2. Turn your thumb on your right nostril.
+2. Turn your thumb over your right nostril.

 3. Let out through your left nostril.